 The alternative to notarisation

-However, if you obtained your testamur from a private college, and you need to have your documents authenticated or stamped with an apostille from DFAT, then you must have your testamur notarised by a notary public.
-Private colleges do not have authorised officers who are recognised by DFAT for the purpose of authentication or stamping with an apostille.
+If you obtained your testamur from a private university or college, you have no choice but to have a copy of your original testamur notarised by a notary public.
+Private universities and colleges do not have authorised officers recognised by DFAT.

 Why choose Phang Legal for your notary public services?

 We're a leading provider of notary public services in Sydney.
 We're known for our experience and expertise in notarising documents for other countries, our low-cost fixed fees and service offering, and our availability to help on short notice.